Charlie Harper (Two and a Half Men): History

 Despite his selfish attitude, Charlie can be caring at times.
-Though Charlie often scolds Alan for being a "sponge", Charlie has continued to provide two out of his three bedrooms to Alan, without rent, and seemingly provides all of his meals, even when the two dine out together.
+Though Charlie often scolds Alan for being a "sponge", he has continued to provide two out of his three bedrooms to Alan rent-free, and seemingly provides all of his meals, even when the two dine out together.
 In many occasions, he has stood up to Jake on behalf of Alan when Jake started roasting his father.

 Charlie watches a lot of sports on TV, but has little interest in athletics per se; rather, Charlie is a frequent gambler.
 He watches sports to keep tabs on his investments, and bets on horse races, football matches, etc. Two of his favorite sitcoms are Dharma and Greg and Becker.

 Despite his upper class and playboy persona, Charlie can be remarkably naïve about everyday matters.
 In "Last Chance to See Those Tattoos," Alan observes that Charlie does not really understand how the Internet works.
 In "I Can't Afford Hyenas," Charlie is shown to have no understanding of how to care for his own living expenses because he entrusts an accountant with managing his cash flow and paying the bills.
-The accountant reveals his bills can't be paid because Charlie has no savings due to spending his residual checks on his lavish lifestyle as soon as he receives them.
+The accountant reveals his bills cannot be paid because Charlie has no savings due to spending his residual checks on his lavish lifestyle as soon as he receives them.
 Charlie becomes aware of his financial problems after he receives notices from the bank that his accounts are delinquent, his credit cards are maxed out and his car is in danger of being repossessed.
 He has never done his own laundry, and has no idea how a washing machine works; he genuinely believes Alan when he sarcastically says that the machine will call him when the cycle is complete.
 In the final few months of his life after Chelsea left him, he reverts to his old ways: drinking heavily, gambling, smoking marijuana to help him sleep and partying hard for hours.
-This began to affect him psychologically and physically; he aged considerably, gave himself a bad haircut, broke several toes and received a black eye from one of his trips to Las Vegas.
+This began to affect him psychologically and physically; he aged considerably, gave himself a bad haircut and broke several toes, and received a black eye from one of his trips to Las Vegas.
 He eventually admits that his behavior is a way to cope with depression and loneliness.

-He is the only other character besides Alan to appear in every episode until his killing off.